apurvareddyk/Intelligent-Cross-Organizational-PM-Survey/README.md

 # Intelligent Cross-Organizational Process Mining
 ### Transforming Data-Driven Collaboration

-This repository is inspired by the paper ["Intelligent Cross-Organizational Process Mining"](https://arxiv.org/pdf/2407.11280), which explores the transformative potential of Intelligent Cross-Organizational Process Mining (ICPM).
+This repository is inspired by the paper [Intelligent Cross-Organizational Process Mining: A Survey and New Perspectives](https://arxiv.org/pdf/2407.11280), which explores the transformative potential of Intelligent Cross-Organizational Process Mining (ICPM).
 By integrating AI, federated learning, and AutoML, ICPM enables secure, efficient, and collaborative workflow optimization across organizational boundaries.

 ---